Back

 • Use social situations to your advantage.
 For example, at dinner, you can quickly explain to others what you have learned and worked on today.
 If you are eating with other learners, swap parts so that everyone can speak up.

-Learning key words and memory rules
+Learning keywords and memory techniques

-Using keywords and memory rules, the units learned can be stored in a condensed way in the mind in a form that is easily understood by the brain.
+Using keywords and memory techniques, the units learned can be stored in a condensed way in the mind in a form that is easily understood by the brain.
 The technique is not very popular today, despite its huge potential.

 Even when taking notes, it is worth creating keyword lists that allow you to create a “catalogue” of information in your head.
 The technique allows you to recall large chunks of information very effectively.